 Not Drinking Enough Water Leads to Problems

 Are you drinking the amount of water you should every day?
-We all know that water is important, but I've never seen it written like this before:
+We all know that water is important, but have you ever seen it written like this before?

 75% of Americans are chronically dehydrated.
 (Likely applies to half the world drinking soda pop.)